ngnhng/go-backend-template/README.md

 ### Logs, metrics & traces

-The three pillars of observability are traces, metrics and logs
+The three pillars of observability are traces, metrics and logs.

 ### Go libraries & tooling